surma/surma.dev/content/things/portrait-mode.md

 <figcaption>Rays that enter the lens parallel to the lens axis will intersect the focal point.<br>(Orange points are interactive!)</figcaption>
 </figure>

-The reverse works as well: Rays that enter the lens by crossing the focal point will exit the lens parallel to the lens axis.
-This rule is surprisingly powerful and will allow us to derive a whole lot of interesting facts.
+The tracing the rays in reverse yields another rule: Rays that enter the lens by intersecting the focal point will exit the lens parallel to the lens axis.
+These two rules are very powerful and will allow us to derive pretty much everything we need to answer all our questions.

-> **Note:** You’ll notice that lenses with a short focal length are anything but thin.
-We’ll still pretend that they fall into the “thin lens” category for the remainder of this article.
+> **Thicc:** You’ll notice that lenses with a short focal length are anything but thin.
+I’ll still pretend that they fall into the “thin lens” category for the remainder of this article.

-Light in real life is barely ever parallel, but rather radiating out into all directions.
-More specifically, apart from a few notable exceptions (like mirrors), every material reflects the light that it is hit by evenly into all directions.
-Let’s imagine we have a point that sends light rays into all directions and we put it on one side of our lens.
-Considering that people were able to take pictures with these simple lenses, there has to be a place on the other side of the lens where all the light rays geet focused back into a single point.
+Light in real life is barely ever parallel, but rather radiating out from a point into all directions.
+More specifically, apart from a few notable exceptions (like mirrors), every material reflects the light that it is hit by evenly into all directions on every point of its surface.
+So let’s focus on one individual point light source, knowing that any bigger object or surface is just a collection of many of such point light sources.

-While there will be light rays hitting every part of our lens, we only need to focus on two of them to figure this out: The one light ray that is parallel to the lens axis, and the other ray that intersects the focal point.
-We know how these rays will behave and they will (most likely) also intersect on the _other_ side of the lens.
+We have a point that sends light rays into all directions and we put it on one side of our lens.
+Considering that people were able to take pictures with these simple lenses, there has to be a place on the other side of the lens where all the light rays get focused back into a single point.
+While the from our point light source will be hitting every part of our lens, we only need to focus on two specific light rays to figure this out: The one light ray that is parallel to the lens axis, and the other ray that intersects the focal point.
+We know how these rays will behave according to our two rules from above and they will (most likely) also intersect on the _other_ side of the lens.
 And where these two lines cross, all other rays will intersect as well.

 <figure>